okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-For steps to enable this Inline Hook, see [Enabling a Registration Inline Hook](#enable-a-registration-inline-hook-in-okta-identity-engine). <ApiLifecycle access="ie" /><br>
+For steps to enable this Inline Hook, see [Enabling a Registration Inline Hook](/docs/guides/registration-inline-hook/nodejs/main/#enable-the-registration-inline-hook).

 For an example implementation of this Inline Hook, see [Registration Inline Hook](/docs/guides/registration-inline-hook/nodejs/main/).

 ## About

 The Okta Registration Inline Hook allows you to integrate your own custom code into Okta's [Profile Enrollment](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment) flow.
-The hook is triggered after Okta receives the registration request but before the user is created.
+The hook is triggered after Okta receives the registration or profile update request.
 Your custom code can:

+- Allow or deny the registration attempt, based on your own validation of the information the user has submitted
 - Set or override the values that will be populated in attributes of the user's Okta profile
-- Allow or deny the registration attempt, based on your own validation of the information the user has submitted

-> **Note:** Profile Enrollment and Registration Inline Hooks only work with the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 4.5 or later.
+> **Note:** Profile Enrollment and self-service registration (SSR) Inline Hooks only work with the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 4.5 or later.

 ## Objects in the Request from Okta